 Mining in New Brunswick is another critical economic pillar, with the province being rich in minerals such as potash, zinc, and copper.
 The extraction and processing of these minerals account for a substantial portion of the province’s exports, generating significant revenue and creating jobs in both rural and urban regions.

-The fishing industry, particularly shellfish, lobster, and salmon, also plays a key role in the economic landscape of New Brunswick.
+The fishing industry, particularly shellfish, lobster, and salmon, also plays a vital role in the economic landscape of New Brunswick.
 The province’s extensive coastline and unique geographical location provide an ideal environment for a thriving fishing industry.
 This sector is a significant employer in coastal communities, contributing to the local economy and driving export revenue.

-In essence, these natural resource-based sectors are intrinsic to New Brunswick’s economic vitality, providing employment, driving export revenue, and shaping the overall economic landscape.
+These natural resource-based sectors are intrinsic to New Brunswick’s economic vitality, providing employment, driving export revenue, and shaping the overall economic landscape.

 Education in New Brunswick